A years-long process led to Obamas' contemporary White House portraits – KION546

 “They do look different.
 But I also don’t think that it needs to be explained to people.
 I think people seem to get it,” McCurdy said.

-When the Obamas selected artists for earlier portraits hung at the National Portrait Gallery in Washington, they selected Black painters who at that point were still emerging into the field.
+When the Obamas selected artists for earlier portraits hung at the National Portrait Gallery in Washington, they selected Black painters — Kehinde Wiley and Amy Sherald — who at that point were still emerging into the field.

 The painters behind the official White House portraits are both are established artists.
 McCurdy, whose signature is hyper-photorealistic paintings set against white backdrops, has painted Jeff Bezos, Nelson Mandela, the Dalai Lama and Jane Goodall, among others.